QuantConnect/lean-cli/README.md

                                   The host of the TerminalLink server --terminal-link-server-port INTEGER
-                                  The port of the TerminalLink server --terminal-link-symbol-map-file FILE
+                                  The port of the TerminalLink server --terminal-link-emsx-broker TEXT
-                                  The path to the TerminalLink symbol map file --terminal-link-emsx-broker TEXT
                                   The EMSX broker to use --terminal-link-emsx-user-time-zone TEXT
                                   The EMSX user timezone to use --terminal-link-emsx-account TEXT
-                                  The EMSX account to use --terminal-link-emsx-strategy TEXT
-                                  The EMSX strategy to use --terminal-link-emsx-notes TEXT
-                                  The EMSX notes to use --terminal-link-emsx-handling TEXT
-                                  The EMSX handling to use --terminal-link-allow-modification BOOLEAN
-                                  Whether order updates are allowed --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port
+                                  The EMSX account to use --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port